shikha1108/notes/technicalTerms.md

 >Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
 It is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.

 #### EC2 (Elastic Compute Cloud):

-Amazon EC2 is a web service that provides resizable compute capacity in the cloud.
+* What (If I have to talk about , I can say that) Amazon EC2 is a web service that provides resizable compute capacity in the cloud.
 It allows users to run virtual servers, known as "instances," in the AWS cloud.
 EC2 instances come in various types and sizes, each optimized for different use cases.
 #### S3 (Simple Storage Service):

+* What (If I have to talk about , I can say that)
 It is an object storage service that allows users to store and retrieve any amount of data at any time.
 It is designed for durability, scalability, and high-performance storage.
 Data is stored in containers called "buckets," and each object in a bucket is assigned a unique key.
 #### CloudWatch:

-Amazon CloudWatch is a monitoring and observability service for AWS resources and applications.
+* What (If I have to talk about , I can say that) Amazon CloudWatch is a monitoring and observability service for AWS resources and applications.
 It provides data and actionable insights for monitoring the performance of applications, resources, and services in real-time.

 ### DATABASE

 #### DB ACID property

+* What (If I have to talk about Acid properties, I can say that ACID property) Is an acronym that represents a set of properties that related to the reliability of databse transactions.
 ACID stands for Atomicity, Consistency, Isolation, Durability.
 > A transaction is a single logical unit of work that accesses and possibly modifies the contents of a database.
 Transactions access data using read and write operations.
 In order to maintain consistency in a database, before and after the transaction, certain properties are followed. are called ACID properties.
 * **A stands for Atomicity**: The entire transaction takes place at once or does not happen at all.